Information for New Faculty

 Throughout the year, the Academic Deans and the Crown Faculty Center also organize a number of workshops around teaching and scholarship, and to acquaint you with offices that can assist you in your work.

 This page contains some useful information for new faculty that many find useful to have before they arrive on campus for the orientation.
 If you have any questions, your department/program chair or staff assistant will have the answer or will be able to direct you to someone who does.
-You are also welcome to contact Olga Sonnenburg (719-389-6682) in the Dean's Office or Barbara Wilson (719-389-6421) in Human Resources if you have questions about the new faculty orientation or other topics associated with your transition as a new Colorado College faculty.
+Please contact Dale K. Willson (719-389-6682) in the Dean's Office or Renae Stewart (719-389-7421) in Human Resources if you have questions about the new faculty orientation or other topics associated with your transition as a new Colorado College faculty.

 On this page:

 Academics: Teaching and advising resources